 - Non-public schools wishing to participate in Title I will receive their equitable share of funds (based on the poverty index).

-All of the above state funds are thoroughly reviewed during our initial consultation and reviewed throughout the school year.
-Annually, we conduct a Staff Needs Assessment with you and your staff collecting information as to your sites’ curricular needs reflective to professional development.
-In addition, we ask schools to complete an annual Program Evaluation to ve used to evalute all services to provided to your site.
+All of the above state funds are thoroughly reviewed during an initial consultation with CUSD and the private non-profit school who opted to receive equitable services and reviewed throughout the school year.
+Annually, we conduct a Staff Needs Assessment with you and your staff collecting information as to your sites’ curricular needs reflective to on going professional development.
+In addition, we ask schools to complete an annual Program Evaluation to be used to evaluate all services to provided to your site.
 The data collected from the Needs Assessment and Evaluation Survey is reviewed and provided to the school in a School Summary Report by the CUSD Department Of Supplemental Services.

 Equitable Services Funding